Benefits of Being a Recognized Student Organization (RSO)

 - RSOs that seek to travel outside of the Chicago area must register their trip and seek approval for their advsior according to the Student Organization Travel Policy.

-- Each Spring your RSO will be required to re-register and in the fall your officers must complete the appropriate, annual training.
+- Each Fall Quarter your RSO will be required to re-register and your officers must complete the appropriate, annual training.

 RSOs may not discriminate against any potential members on the basis of race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability, or other factors irrelevant to participation in the programs of the University.
 RSOs are also responsible for ensuring that their organizations do not participate in any hazing activities.